Sir Alexander Baynham (1459-1524)

 This appears to have been a formal precursor to the release on 9th November 1523 of Poyntz and Bradstone from the 40l. bond which their fathers had given for Alexander back in 1482, on his first appointment as sheriff.

-Returns from the first loan of 1522 had proved insufficient, so in the following year, the king raised a second loan – between Michaelmas 1523 and 1st April 1524.
+Returns from the first loan of 1522 had proved insufficient, so in the following year, the king raised a Second Loan for the War in France – between Michaelmas 1523 and 1st April 1524.

 The finances for this loan are recorded in ‘The book of all the receipts and payments received and paid by Sir Henry Wiat Knight Treasurer of the King’s Chamber of the [ ] money paid into his hands by diverse collectors of several shires in the fourteenth year of the reigh of King Henry the Eighth’.